Europe’s Entry/Exit System (EES): What Travelers Need to Know

 When leaving the Schengen Area, you go through a similar scan.
 The system logs your exit and updates your remaining days.
 This is crucial — without a recorded exit, the system assumes you’re still in the Schengen Area and your days keep counting.

-How EES Changes the 90/180-Day Rule
+How EES Changes Enforcement of the 90/180-Day Rule

-What This Means for Travelers
+What EES Means for Travelers in Practice

 EES and ETIAS: How They Work Together

-Practical Tips for Travelers
+Practical Tips for Your First EES Border Crossing

 Allow extra time at the airport.
 Especially for your first post-EES trip to Europe.
 Registration lines may be long during the transition period.
 Arriving 3 hours before an international flight is a good idea.